-All staff involved in the anhydrous ammonia operation must have fire extinguisher training (this must include a live discharge of the extinguisher).
+All staff involved in the anhydrous ammonia operation must have fire extinguisher training.
 Fire extinguisher training can be provided by a qualified staff member who is trained to deliver the training or an external agency.
 The local fire department can assist in training.
 Have the fire chief or alternate sign a certificate indicating training took place.

-Fire extinguisher training must include a hands-on component.
-It need not include live fires, but must include discharge of an extinguisher.
+Fire extinguisher training need not include live fires, but must include discharge of an extinguisher.